guypursey/preview-scriptogram/README.md

  1. Run `npm install` after download to make sure you have all dependencies.
  2. Run `setup.js` with Node to create `config.json` and `context.json` files.
  3. Ensure that the `archives` and `drafts` properties in `config.json` point to the folders containing your published and unpublished posts respectively.
+If you using `ahem` conventions and workflow, ensure the `ahem` property is set to `true`.
  4. Enter all the values for your blog (your name, the blog's name, etc.) into the `context.json` file.

 ## Usage